sangam2256/ETH_BEGINNER/README.md

 ## Requirements

-1. The token creation contract has 3 public variables are as follows:
+1. The token creation contract has 3 public variables are as follows:-
    -`tokenName`: It is a string data type reprents the token name.
    -`tokenAbbrev`: It is also a string data type which represents the abbrevation of token
    -`totalSupply`: it is unsignes integer which represents the total supply of token.